MONEY - 2022/3

-The individual coursework provides an opportunity to demonstrate the ability to select and apply the most effective accounting and finance tools to specific contexts.
+The individual coursework provides an opportunity to demonstrate the ability to select and apply the most effective accounting tools to specific contexts.

-The two elements of assessment are thus designed to complement each other.
+The two elements of assessments are thus designed to complement each other.

 Thus the summative assessment for this module consists of:

-- Coursework with scenario questions on accounting and finance (3,000 words).
+- Individual coursework with scenario questions on accounting: 50%

-In the event that any student would not be able to complete the group report, they will be given an alternative assessment in the form of: Individual coursework (3,000 words).
+In the event that any student would not be able to complete the group report, they will be given an alternative assessment in the form of individual coursework.

-Summative feedback is provided in writing, separately for each of the elements of the assessment.
+Summative feedback is provided through SurreyLearn, separately for each of the elements of the assessment.

 - Enable students to support responsible and value-adding strategic, operational and financial management decisions with the relevant financial information